 Most importantly, in contrast to money in a bank account, when a Bitcoin is gone there is essentially no way to get it back and no insurance covering its loss.
 A few other dangers are:

 - Extreme volatility

 Investing in cryptocurrencies involves very high risk, as prices have been extremely volatile.
-Many experts are skeptical about bitcoin as an investment primarily because there is nothing for them to analyze.
+Many experts are sceptical about bitcoin as an investment primarily because there is nothing for them to analyze.
 Since these cryptocurrency prices are not regulated, as more people enter the market lured by the high prices, the prices climb ever higher.
 This might lead to the formation of a bubble that will eventually burst and cause widespread losses.

 - Neither commodity nor currency

 The lack of clarity about its origin is another big issue related to bitcoin.
-In olden days, highly priced metals like gold, silver, etc. were used as currencies.
+In the olden days, highly-priced metals like gold, silver, etc. were used as currencies.
 Then came currencies printed by governments (or central banks) and these are called ‘fiat currencies’.
 Though its proponents claim that cryptocurrency is ‘mined’ using complex mathematical formulae, they are reluctant to call it a commodity.
 They also claim that it is not controlled by any government and so, it is ‘democratic’.
 Therefore, cryptocurrencies don’t fall into the ‘currency’ category either.